roeycn/rick-and-morty-site/README.auth.md

 });
 ```

-_(Note that I have created my own interface above to show the shape of the current Google profile payload response data.
-This is not guaranteed to stay current if Google chooses to change their API in the future, so be aware, it is solely meant as a convenience.)_
+_(Note that I have created my own interface above to show the shape of the current Index profile payload response data.
+This is not guaranteed to stay current if Index chooses to change their API in the future, so be aware, it is solely meant as a convenience.)_

 First we will need to add some secret environment variables the auth can use to get private information from our environment.